cascadiarconf-gh-workshops/GutHub/recipes/am-chocolate-chip-cookies.md

 8. Bake for 10–12 minutes, or until edges are golden and centers still look slightly soft.
 9. Let cookies cool on the baking sheet for 5 minutes, then transfer to a wire rack.

+## Serving Suggestions
+- Best served warm
+- Tip: Serve warm with vanilla ice cream or a glass of cold milk

+Chocolate chip cookies are the perfect mix of sweet, buttery, and slightly salty, with soft centers and just-crispy edges that melt in your mouth.
+The warm, gooey chocolate chips add richness, while the smell alone can bring back memories of childhood, home kitchens, and cozy moments.
+They're simple, familiar, and comforting — which is exactly why they taste like nostalgia.